AlbertGarrell/IRWA-2024-u198736-u198740-u199896/README.md

 In Part 3, we implement and evaluate four ranking methods to retrieve relevant tweets for given queries, considering both term-based and contextual relevance.
 The four methods tested are:

-1. **TF-IDF + Cosine Similarity + BERT**: Combines TF-IDF term relevance with BERT-based hashtag similarity to capture semantic relevance.
+1. **TF-IDF + Cosine Similarity**: Combines TF-IDF term relevance with BERT-based hashtag similarity to capture semantic relevance.
 2. **Our Score + Cosine Similarity**: A custom ranking approach that integrates TF-IDF with popularity metrics (likes, retweets, comments, and recency).
 3. **BM25**: A probabilistic ranking model balancing term frequency saturation and document length.
 4. **Word2Vec + Cosine Similarity**: Uses word embeddings to capture contextual relevance in tweets.